 The programme was launched in March 2009 as the Joint Climate Research Programme.
-In its initial phase, five joint research posts and a Programme Manager post were created.
-The five research posts covered areas of existing collaboration that were considered as priorities for further development by NERC and the Met Office.
+In its initial phase, JCRP funded research posts which covered areas of existing collaboration considered priorities by NERC and the Met Office.
 The JCRP also established the MONSooN supercomputer service, jointly-owned by both organisations, to enable NERC and Met Office scientists to share data and run models on the same platform.

 - To ensure that the UK has access to internationally competitive tools and infrastructure for maintaining its world-leading national capability in observing, understanding, modelling and predicting weather and climate, and their impacts.

 - To enable closer collaboration between NERC and the Met Office by working to eliminate existing barriers, to align more closely their respective research activities, and to ensure effective participation in relevant new research programmes from both organisations.

 - To propose new activities to address critical gaps in the existing national portfolio of weather and climate research and to be actively involved in promoting and developing those activities.